 Would you intentionally be late to a sunset with that someone special at the right place for the right moment?

-I’ve never been late for anything as an adult.
-This pushed the envelope!
 Nothing shows lack of concern or caring like being late.
 I use it as a simple gauge for trust in general.
 Either they will be there or not.
 It’s that simple.

-KEY: Respecting time is one of the most important success factors there is to adopt.
+Legend Point: Respecting time is one of the most important success factors there is to adopt.
 You cannot be successful and be a person who is late.

 Of course, being early can mean waiting longer for someone else.
 You can combat this down-time by bringing a part of a project to work on; catch up on reading, writing down ideas, or making a few phone calls.
 If you are lacking in this area, start developing the habit of promptness.
 On time, is in time, is timely, is proof that you are trustworthy.
 In business it’s what is known as dependable.